annayqho/TheCannon/_sources/lamost_tutorial.txt

 Tutorial with LAMOST DR2 Spectra
 *********************************

-Today we're going to use The Cannon to transfer labels from APOGEE to LAMOST.
+In this tutorial, we're going to use The Cannon to transfer a system of labels from APOGEE to LAMOST.
-More specifically, we're going to model LAMOST spectra as a function of five labels from APOGEE DR12 (the 12th data release): effective temperature T_eff, surface gravity logg, metallicity [Fe/H], alpha enhancement [alpha/Fe], and K-band extinction A_k.
+More specifically, we're going to model LAMOST spectra as a function of four labels from APOGEE DR12 (the 12th data release): effective temperature T_eff, surface gravity logg, metallicity [Fe/H], and alpha enhancement [alpha/Fe].
+To fit this model, we will use a *reference set*, a set of stars observed in common between APOGEE and LAMOST.
-This will enable us to determine APOGEE-scale labels from any new LAMOST spectrum (provided that it falls within the range of the training set).
+We will then be able to use this model to determine these four APOGEE-scale labels from any new LAMOST spectrum, provided that the parameters of that star falls within the range of the reference set.
+For more details on this procedure, see the accompanying paper `Ho et al. 2017`_.

+As described in that paper,
-In total, there are 11,057 objects measured in common between APOGEE and LAMOST.
+there are 11,057 objects measured in common between APOGEE and LAMOST.
-For the cross-calibration paper
-(transferring labels to the full set of 450,000 objects) I used 9594 of these objects, since there were problems (flags, etc) with some of the data.
-Today, to keep things simple (and fast) we're going to use the highest SNR subset of the LAMOST spectra.
-I applied a signal to noise cut of SNR > 100, which left 1936 objects.

-We're also going to take some more time today to examine the leading coefficients of each of the five labels, to see whether they are astrophysically sensible.

-If you're interested in the full application, see the ``paper_``:
+In our work, we used around 10,000 of those objects, after making cuts due to poor-quality data (flags, etc).
+For the purpose of this tutorial, to speed things up, I provide only the highest-SNR subset of the LAMOST spectra, those with SNR > 100.
+This SNR cut leaves 1936 stars.

 To run this example, download the folder ``lamost_spectra`` by clicking :download:`here <lamost_spectra.zip>`